 Fred Baca joined the team of MLB Capital Partners LLC in the summer of 2013.
-Fred’s leadership, management and marketing skills will provide a solid basis for the company’s accelerated development as a major player in the area of commercial real estate.
+Fred’s leadership, management and marketing skills provide a solid basis for the company’s accelerated development as a major player in the area of commercial real estate.

 Fred began his life as an entrepreneur.
 He diligently began developing Baca Publications and “The Baca Report”, the longest-running commercial transaction reporting service in Houston, the “Commercial Transactions Report” (1971-current) which cataloged sales of non-residential properties by geographic codes and street location, building type, financial data, seller and buyer.

 During the 1980s Fred developed “The Databank”, a series of commercial property reporting services including: The Baca Report, a comparable sales report dealing with commercial real estate transactions; The Apartment Survey, the total inventory of multi-unit apartment complexes with amenities, units size and availability, ownership and location with directions; The Office Building Survey, total inventory of multi-tenant commercial office properties with information on ownership, availability, occupancy, rentable area and values; and finally The Foreclosure Report, a monthly listing of properties posted for imminent foreclosure by which investors purchased distressed properties from owners or lenders.
 These varied reports became a valuable informational resource during the expansive years of the early ‘80s as well as the depressed era of the mid and late ‘80s.